What Does Renters Insurance Cover

 Temporary living expenses

 If covered perils cause your place to become unlivable, you might need to hole up in a hotel for a while.
-The good news is that most renters insurance policies will typically cover these and other expenses under your loss of use coverage, possibly including cash you need to spend on food and laundry.
+The good news is that most renters insurance policies will typically cover these and other expenses under your loss of use coverage, possibly including cash you need to spend on food, laundry, and hotel bills.

 Personal liability coverage & medical bills

-Renters insurance coverage extends to instances in which someone gets hurt at your place in an accident—whether that means hospital bills or legal fees from a lawsuit.
+Renters insurance coverage extends to instances in which someone gets hurt at your place in an accident—whether that means medical expenses or legal fees from a lawsuit.

 It also extends to certain damages that you may cause when you’re away from your home, like if you accidentally smash your friend’s pricey glass coffee table while visiting.